kvfairchild/MNIST-MLP/README.md

 	# if run_type == "test" and image_index == 0:
 	# 	_create_images(nodenet)

-You can also save your own net by uncommenting this line in main.py under "TEST" before running:
+You can also save your own net ([dill](https://pypi.python.org/pypi/dill) required) by uncommenting this line in main.py under "TEST" before running:

     # config.save_weights(nodenet, network_dimensions)

 To test a saved net, follow the directions in the "Demo" section, replacing *demo* in the command with its input dimensions.

 ## Demo
 Pretrained nets are available for demo on the testing data.
+(This requires [dill](https://pypi.python.org/pypi/dill), which can be quickly acquired with *pip install dill*.)

-They can be called with the following command, where *demo* is the specifications of the desired pretrained net:
+The pretrained nets can be called with the following command, where *demo* is the specifications of the desired pretrained net:

 #### ./main.py *demo* pretrain